-Hypoxia leads to an increase in ceramides, hydroxyceramides, GlcCers and GIPCs (Xie et al., 2015a,b).
-In hypoxic conditions, GIPCs are elevated in Arabidopsis and increased further in Atacbp3 (acyl-CoA binding protein 3), whereas AtACBP3-overexpressors were hypersensitive to submergence (Xie et al., 2015b; Lung & Chye, 2019).
-Similarly, a reduction of unsaturated VLC-ceramides in loh1, loh2 and loh3 mutants due to the disruption of ceramide synthase is accompanied by an enhanced sensitivity to dark submergence.
-The loh1-1 loh3-1 double mutant displayed a reduction in unsaturated very-long-chain (VLC)-ceramides and impaired tolerance to dark and light submergence.
-Unsaturated VLC ceramides are therefore seen as defence molecules for plant tolerance to hypoxia (Xie et al., 2015a).
-The mechanism underlying this tolerance involves the modulation of ethylene signalling.
-These molecules were shown to interact with constitutive triple response1 (CTR1; a negative regulator in ethylene signalling) and to inhibit its kinase activity (Xie et al., 2015a) and subsequent ethylene signalling.
-Furthermore, the hypersensitivity of loh mutants to dark submergence was rescued by introduction of the crt1-1 mutation that constitutively induces the ethylene response.
-Overexpression of long-chain base kinase (OsLCBK1) in tobacco led to an increased tolerance to oxidative stress provoked by treatment with either methyl viologen or H2O2, accompanied with an induction of oxidative stress-related gene expression (Zhang et al., 2013). orm1 amiR-ORM2 plants exhibited an early senescence phenotype accompanied by ROS production and they displayed higher survival rates to oxidative stress (Li et al., 2016).
-Measurement of sphingolipids showed an increase in LCBs and ceramides and an active vesicular transport that could contribute to the onset of the senescence phenotype and the resistance to oxidative stress.
-A homolog of human ceramidase, the neutral ceramidase nCer1, was
+309 Hypoxia leads to an increase in ceramides, hydroxyceramides, GlcCers and GIPCs (Xie et 310 al., 2015a; Xie et al., 2015b).
+In hypoxic conditions, GIPCs are elevated in Arabidopsis and 311 increased further in Atacbp3 (acyl-CoA binding protein 3) whereas AtACBP3-overexpressors 312 were hypersensitive to submergence (Xie et al., 2015b; Lung & Chye, 2019).
+Similarly, 313 reduction of unsaturated VLC-ceramides in Ioh1, Ioh2 and Ioh3 mutants due to the disruption 314 of ceramide synthase is accompanied by an enhanced sensitivity to dark submergence.
+The 315 loh1-1 loh3-1 double mutant displayed a reduction of unsaturated very-long-chain (VLC)-316 ceramides and impaired tolerance to dark and light submergence.
+Unsaturated VLC-317 ceramides are therefore seen as defense molecules for plant tolerance to hypoxia (Xie et al., 318 2015a).
+The mechanism underlying this tolerance involves the modulation of ethylene 319 signaling.
+These molecules were shown to interact with constitutive triple response1 (CTR1; a 320 negative regulator in ethylene signaling) and to inhibit its kinase activity (Xie et al., 2015a) 321 and subsequent ethylene signaling.
+Furthermore, the hypersensitivity of loh mutants to dark 322 submergence was rescued by introduction of the crt1-1 mutation that constitutively induces 323 ethylene response.
+Overexpression of long-chain base kinase (OsLCBK1) in tobacco led to 324 an increased tolerance to oxidative stress provoked by a treatment with either methyl 325 viologen or H_2O_2 , accompanied with an induction of oxidative stress-related gene expression 326 (Zhang et al., 2013). orm1 amiR-ORM2 plants exhibited an early senescence phenotype 327 accompanied by ROS production and they displayed higher survival rates to oxidative stress 328 (Li et al., 2016).
+Measurement of sphingolipids showed an increase in LCBs and ceramides 329 and an active vesicular transport that could contribute to the onset of the senescence 330 phenotype and the resistance to oxidative stress.
+A homolog of human ceramidase, the 331 neutral ceramidase nCer1, was recently characterized. ncer1 Arabidopsis plants accumulated 332 hydroxyceramides and were more sensitive to oxidative stress.
+Conversely, nCer1 over-333 expressing plants were more tolerant to oxidative stress (Li et al., 2015).
+Loss of AtACER, 334 encoding an alkaline ceramidase, inhibited autophagy and its overexpression stimulated 335 autophagy under oxidative stress (Zheng et al., 2018).
+Atacer mutant is highly sensitive to 336 oxidative stress whereas the complementation line showed a similar tolerance to this stress 337 as the WT (Zheng et al., 2018).
+This result suggests that AtACER improves adaptation to 338 oxidative stress by regulating autophagy.